chartjunk/NLog.LoggingContext/README.md

 94bb82a3-7b63-4bb6-aa66-807f2a2d863d  TheParent                                        Three
 ```

-These parent-child-connections form essentially a linked tree structure; the highest parent is the root.
-This provides nice options for *adjusting the focusing* one's log searches, focusing on smaller or larger contextes, whichever provides more insight.
+Essentially these parent-child-connections form a linked tree structure in which the highest parent is the root.
+This provides options for *adjusting the focus* of one's log searches.
+One may search for log entries by only the lowest child's `ScopeId` or involve parents' `ScopeIds` to the search, broadening the focus.

 ## SQL-target
 TODO